LSST: from Science Drivers to Reference Design and Anticipated Data Products: ANTICIPATED DATA PRODUCTS AND THEIR CHARACTERISTICS

-Above 60\% completeness, one magnitude of depth is roughly equivalent to 10\% in completeness.
-An object's orbit is considered to be cataloged if the object was detected on at least three nights during a single lunation, with a minimum of two visits per night.
-The same criterion was used in NASA studies\footnote{The NASA 2007 NEO study is available from http://neo.jpl.nasa.gov/neo/report2007.html.}, and is confirmed as reliable by a detailed analysis of orbital linking and determination using the MOPS code (Jedicke et al. 2005) developed by the Pan-STARRS project (and adopted by LSST in a collaborative effort with Pan-STARRS).
-The MOPS software system and its algorithms are significantly more advanced than anything fielded for this purpose to date.
-Realistic MOPS simulations show $>$99\% linking efficiency across all classes of solar system objects.
-For the LSST baseline cadence, objects counted as cataloged are observed on 20 different nights on average over ten years.
-A more stringent requirement that an object must be detected on at least five nights decreases the completeness by typically 3\%.
-The completeness is also a function of the assumed size distribution of NEOs: the flatter the distribution, the higher the completeness.
-If the latest results for the NEO size distribution by A. Harris (priv. comm.) are taken into account, the completeness increases by 1-2\%.
-Due to these issues, the completeness estimates have a systematic uncertainty of at least 2\%.
+An object is considered to be discovered if the object was detected on at least three nights within a window of 15 days, with a minimum of two visits per night.
+The same criterion has been used in NASA studies, and is confirmed as reliable by a detailed analysis of orbital linking and orbit determination using the Moving Object Processing System (MOPS) code \citep{2017AJ....154...12V,2017AJ....154...13V,2005AAS...20712102J} developed by the Pan-STARRS project (and adopted by LSST in a collaborative effort with Pan-STARRS).
+The MOPS software system and its algorithms are significantly more advanced than anything previously fielded for this purpose to date.
+Realistic MOPS simulations show $>$99\% linking efficiency across all classes of Solar System objects \citep{2013PASP..125..357D}, and at least 93\% efficiency for NEOs \citep{2017AJ....154...12V,2017AJ....154...13V}.

-The LSST baseline cadence provides orbits for 82\% of PHAs larger than 140 meters after 10 years of operations.
-With a minor change of this cadence, such as requiring that all observations in the so-called NE region (North Ecliptic region, defined by $\delta >5$) are obtained in the $r$ band, the completeness for 140m and larger PHAs is 84\%, with 90\% completeness reached for 200m and larger objects.
-The completeness curve as a function of an object's size is shown in Fig.~\ref{Fig:Cneo} (lower curve).
-This cadence spends 5\% of the total observing time on NEO-optimized observations in the NE region.

-Various adjustments to the baseline cadence can boost the completeness for 140m and larger PHAs to 90\%.
-We find that such variations can have an unacceptably large impact on other science programs, if the 90\% completeness is to be reached within the 10 year survey lifetime.
-However, with a minor adjustment of the baseline cadence, such that 15\% of the time is spent in the NE region to reach fainter limiting magnitudes, this completeness level can be reached with a 12-year long survey, and with a negligible effect on other science goals.
-The completeness curve as a function of an object's size for such a modified cadence is shown in Fig.~\ref{Fig:Cneo} (upper curve).

-Our analysis assumes that no NEOs are known prior to LSST.
-Currently known NEOs do not have a significant impact on this calculation.
-However, if a precursor survey, such as Pan-STARRS 4, operated for three years prior to LSST, the time to fulfill the Congressional mandate by LSST could be shortened by about a year (the current completeness level does not have a significant impact).